python-control/python-control/doc/linear.rst

   D = [[-0.34680884  0.02138098]
        [ 0.29124186 -0.01476461]]

-Note that the system name for the discrete time system is the name of the original system with the string '$sampled' appended.
+Note that the system name for the discrete-time system is the name of the original system with the string '$sampled' appended.

 Discrete time systems can also be created using the